 2009 – The Lunar Reconnaissance Orbiter (LRO), a NASA robotic spacecraft was launched on its mission to collect information about the Moon, particularly around the poles.

-2014 – Amazon announced their first cell phone the Fire Phone at an event in Seattle.
+2014 – Amazon announced its first cell phone the Fire Phone at an event in Seattle.
 The phone featured object recognition and a dynamic perspective 3D interface.